julienduchesne/pull-request-reminder/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/julienduchesne/pull-request-reminder)](https://goreportcard.com/report/github.com/julienduchesne/pull-request-reminder)

 Open source pull request reminder
-* Grabs pull requests from the supports hosts
+* Fetches pull requests from the supported hosts
 * Finds out which ones still need approvals and which ones are ready to merge
 * Posts to the configured messaging handlers (only Slack for now)